arulhuw/cs/csweek1moduleintroduction/materials/IndependentstudyWeek1Writingactivity.md

 During my first week at ARU I had to contact the attendance team due to being marked absent.

-On the 22nd may I arrived at 9.30 am. before the lecture started.
-Even though I clicked the in class Attendance before 10:30 am it was marked absent on my attendance.
+On the 22nd may I arrived at 9.30 am before the lecture started and  used  the in class Attendance button before 10:30 am to confirm my presence.

-I was abel to use the form on the VLE to contact the, Attendance team They confirmed my enquiry by email.
+I was abel to use the form on the VLE to contact the  Attendance team, They confirmed my enquiry by email.
 After a couple of days I received another email confirming the mistake has been corrected.

-The user experience around navigating the website straight forward and simple. although the mobile version i.e android phones doesn't display(download) the up to date attendance sheet.
+The user experience around navigating the website straight straight forward and simple.
+Although the mobile version i.e  doesn't display(download) the up to date attendance sheet.